-Culture specialist Kurt Lewin would describe this kind of interaction taking place in a ‚peach culture‘.
-People tend to be more friendly with others that they have just met.
+Culture specialist Kurt Lewin would describe this kind of interaction taking place in a peach culture.
+People tend to be friendlier with others that they have just met.
 They may share information about themselves, use first names, or even ask personal questions.
 However, if you go any further you reach a hard shell – there is usually no desire to develop a friendship.

 I’ve had a number of experiences with customer service in Germany that are very different to the one I’ve just described in the UK.
 When I first arrived in Germany, my impression of those who served me in shops were that they were cold and offhand.
 Sometimes I even found them to be a little rude!
 Where was the smile and the small talk?
 Over time I got used to being treated with a minimum of contact and a minimum of friendliness.
 I began to realise that it wasn’t personal and it wasn’t because people didn’t like me.
 I began to understand to that the focus was on the product and the price, rather than creating ‘good feelings’.
 It took me a while to get to know people, but, once I did, I found that Germans were warm and friendly towards me – and that this was a sign of offering genuine friendship.

-Kurt Lewin described this interaction as taking place within a ‚coconut culture‘.
+Kurt Lewin describes this interaction as taking place within a coconut culture.
 In a coconut culture, people are more closed.
 They don’t immediately smile at people or ask personal questions.
-However, over time they become warmer and friendlier, and any ‚friendliness‘ demonstrates genuine friendship.
+However, over time they become warmer and friendlier, and any ‘friendliness’ demonstrates genuine friendship.

 Why do native English speakers behave like peaches?
-Are there any advantages in you becoming more ‚peachy‘?
-In his book ‚What They Don’t Teach You at Harvard Business School‘, Mark McCormack says the following:
+Are there any advantages in you becoming ‘peachier’?
+In his book ‘What They Don’t Teach You at Harvard Business School’, Mark McCormack says the following:

-So how can you be more peachy in your business dealings?
-Here are my five tips:
+So how can you be peachier in your business dealings?

-Two: Choose a more friendlier, more personable means of communication when the opportunity is offered to you.
+Choose a friendlier, more personable means of communication when the opportunity is offered to you.
 For example, you could decide to pick up the phone instead of writing an email.

-Three: If you’re visiting an English speaking country or are in a meeting, take some time to informally communicate with people.
+If you’re visiting an English-speaking country or are in a meeting, take some time to informally communicate with people.
 Be interested in their lives, ask questions and make small talk!